 Sixty seconds.
 My beer went from garage temperature to ice cold in less than SIXTYDAMNEDSECONDS!
 I was amazed and bewildered at the same time.
 This was a great idea, but who the hell carries a drill around with them all the time?

-After a few conversations with Ty and Trevor (the inventors), I found out they already had a self contained prototype of the Chill Bit that they called the Spin Chill.
-It took them about 6 months, but they finally put together a pretty respectable looking and working piece of drinking wonderment.
+After a few conversations with Ty and Trevor (the inventors), I found they already had a prototype of the Chill Bit they called the Spin Chill.
+It took them 6 months, but they finally put together a pretty respectable looking and working piece of drinking wonderment.

-The Spin Chill works even better than the Chill Bit in the respect that you can hook it up to a beer and just drop it in the ice on its own without having to stand there and hold it like a drill.
-Now don’t get me wrong, pulling out a drill at a party or tailgate and chilling beer is pretty bad ass, but I’m lazy and prefer to let automation run its course on things like making beer cold.
+The Spin Chill works even better than the Chill Bit in that you can hook it up to a beer and drop it in the ice on its own.
+This negates the need to stand and hold it like a drill.
+Don’t get me wrong.
+Pulling out a drill at a party and chilling beer is pretty badass.
+But I’m lazy.
+I prefer to let automation run its course.

-These things work so well Nathan and I decided the Spin Chill and Chill Bit will become permanent fixtures in our online store (coming soon).
+These things work so well Nathan and I decided the Spin Chill and Chill Bit will become permanent fixtures in our online store.